-The historic land use pattern has been single-family homes built on lots of approximately one acre.
-The applicant is not proposing any non-residential uses.
+The historic land use pattern has been single-family homes built on lots of approximately one acre in size.

 2. actual development over the immediately preceding three years; and

 It appears no changes to the immediate area have occurred within the last three years.